annachen/annachen.github.io/_posts/2021-03-11-paint-w-texture.md

 I experimented with sampling two types of textures at training time, although the difference is hard to quantify.
 Here's an example from this model:

 <p align="center"><img src="/assets/img/paint_w_texture/rainrainrain.png"/></p>

-There are some sharp edges though, so that's a good sign :)